kenneym/computational-neuro/README.md

 **ALL WORK CONTAINED IN IPYTHON NOTEBOOK** This notebook is fully rendered and can be viewed directly online.
-If you'd prefer to view it though jupyter, though, you'll be able to see the visuals more nicely, but viewing in git hub will give you all the important information you need.
+If you'd prefer to view it though jupyter, though, you'll be able to see the visuals more nicely, but viewing in github will give you all the important information you need.

 ## Background:
 I spent my past summer working in the bioinformatics group of a small biotech company called Cell Signaling Technology.
 Our company focuses on the development of research antibodies, and much of the software I used involved structural modelling, binding-epitope prediction, binding-affinity prediction, etc. Many of these applications were built by implementing by pre-trained neural nets that could "map" antibody residue sequence to binding  site, structural features, etc.